Do you speak whale?

 In the coming weeks, you will receive an email from Advanced Reporting, Oregon State Parks’ background check service.
 Each volunteer will need to complete a background check by responding to the request from that email.
 People who do not pass this step will not be able to sign up as volunteers with us at this time.

-Step 4 Sign up for Volunteer Sites!
+Step 3- Sign up for Volunteer Sites!

 Once the above steps are complete, you will receive a confirmation letter from the Whale Watch Staff.
 In it, you will find the access code you need to sign up for your desired volunteer dates and locations.
-(This final confirmation email can take up to one week, or more in some cases, for our staff to process.)
+You will have access to both Winter 2025 & Spring 2026 sign-ups.

 What do Volunteers do?

 Volunteers are asked to participate in the program at least 2 days.
 Volunteers are responsible for setting up site materials at their approved location.
 The materials consist of a small container with whale models, a rope that represents the length of a whale and various flyers, stickers and information for our visitors.
-Most days there will be 3-8 volunteers per site, depending on location.
+Most days there will be 2-8 volunteers per site, depending on location.

-You should be at your site from 10:00 a.m. until 1:00 p.m. counting whales and talking with visitors.
+You should be ready at your site from 10:00 a.m. until 1:00 p.m. counting whales and talking with visitors.

 After 1:00 p.m. a report will be completed with your daily tally of whales, visitors and other information.